Ask AI

 Describing conditions with labels#

 When there are a large number of sub-conditions that make up an AutomationCondition, it can be difficult to understand and troubleshoot the condition.
-To make conditions easier to understand, you can attach labels to sub-conditions, which will then display in the Dagster UI.
+To make conditions easier to understand, you can attach labels to sub-conditions, which will then be displayed in the Dagster UI.

 Arbitrary string labels can be attached to any node in the AutomationCondition tree by using the with_label() method, allowing you to describe the purpose of a specific sub-condition.
 For example: